PAJK87/Full-Rest-Project/README.md

 # Full-Rest-Project

- This repo has two seperate folders.
+ This repo has two separate folders.
 One (Node Rest API) containing my REST API, built with Node.js and Express and made to run in a Docker Container.
-The second (Rest Client) contains code for a simple html page that makes the REST get calls and displays formatted information.
+The second (Rest Client) contains code for a simple html page that makes the REST GET calls and displays formatted information from my JSON data.

+ I have created 4 GET routes:
+	An /artists/ endpoint that returns all the artists in my collection An /artists/id endpoint that returns a single artist's information by ID An /artists/id/albums endpoint that returns all the albums from that specific artist An /artists/id/albums/id endpoint that returns a single album's information by that specific artist

 ## Information to Run my Development Build